nodejs/nodejs.org/pages/en/docs/meta/topics/dependencies.md

 For fast URL parsing, Node.js relies on a [WHATWG Spec](https://url.spec.whatwg.org) compliant URL parser called Ada.
-Ada is used in all areas of Node.js including but not limited to module resolution, network requests and filesystem.
+Ada is used in all areas of Node.js including module resolution, network requests, and filesystem.

 * [Documentation](http://github.com/ada-url/ada)